What to Do in an Emergency

 CAPS Staff are available to students who are in crisis on a same-day basis.
 Either call us at 202-687-6895 or walk-in and tell our receptionist you are in crisis and need to see a clinician.

-After-Hours CAPS: Please call 202-444-7243.
-You will be connected through a page operating system to an on-call CAPS clinician.
-A CAPS Clinician will provide problem-solving support to help you manage your emergency.
+After-Hours CAPS: Please call (833) 960-3006.
+You will be connected through a page operating system to a trained behavioral specialist who will provide problem-solving support to help you manage your emergency.
 Please also review Additional Emergency Services below.

 If you are experiencing an immediate life-threatening emergency, call 911 or go to your local emergency room.